HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_05/Exercise_05_07/Exercise_05_07.md

 else
   cout << "ival = 0\n";
 ```
-The variable ival is just temporarly will be lost when the first if ends.
-The code could hence be optimized by removing the entire if-else structure and just write:
+The variable ival is just temporary and will be lost when the first if ends.
+The code could hence be optimized, by removing the entire if-else structure, and just write:
 ```cpp
 cout << "ival = " << get_value() << endl;
 ```
-(d) The assignment in the if shall be a comparison:
+(d) The assignment in the if should be a comparison:
 ```cpp
 if(ival == 0)
   ival = get_value();